 What Kind of Apartment I Bought?

-I bought an around 50 square meter (550 square feet) apartment which includes a big kitchen, living / bed room and bathroom + two small dressing rooms / closets.
+I bought an around 50 square meter (550 square feet) apartment.
+It includes a big kitchen, living / bed room and bathroom + two small dressing rooms / closets.
 I was thinking of getting a bit smaller one but on the other hand it’s nice to have some space.

-The apartment is located in almost the highest floor which is nice because noise from streets around isn’t coming in too much.
+The apartment is located in almost the highest floor.
+This is nice because noise from streets around isn’t coming in too much.
 I love the fact that my little place is located between the uni and downtown, and is in walking distance from both.

 Another great thing is that this apartment ticks all the boxes – it’s renovated within last couple years, is medium-sized, has a wonderful light interior and some big windows and additionally is from a good neighborhood.